tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 1. Image information --- Specify the image to examine, and click "Load Image" to load it into GUI.
 2. Range of pixel intensities --- Specify the lower and upper limits for display.

+   The default values are the lowest and highest pixel intensities of the imported image.
+Adjust this range to visualize dim cell nuclei.

 3. Parameters for segmentation.

    Parameters are organized by steps.
 For each step, edit the parameter values and click "Update" to visualize the result on the left.
 If satisfactory, click "Next" to go to the next step.